 She would nod and smile, pretending she understood, but her English had improved immensely just in the few short months she’s been here as an exchange student.
 She also tells us her Facebook page is all in English.
 That’s pretty good for a young lady studying French and Italian.
 Anna is not a stranger to foreign countries.
 She has traveled to Denmark, Italy, France, Turkey, Greece, England, Holland, Switzerland, Austria, and to the Dominican Republic with her parents on a two-week holiday.

-After high school, Anna wants to go to the University and study to be either a lawyer or a psychologist.
+After high school, Anna wants to attend University and study to be a lawyer or a psychologist.
 And, by the way, if you see

-Anna this month, wish her a happy birthday.
+Anna, this month, I wish her a happy birthday.
 She turns 16 on the 28th of January.